amirhossein-moloki/django-ecommerce-api/README.md

 This setup consists of the following services:

 - **`nginx`**: The reverse proxy that handles all incoming HTTP and HTTPS traffic.
-It is responsible for SSL termination, serving static/media files, and routing requests to the Django application.
+It is responsible for SSL termination (when Certbot is enabled), serving static/media files, and routing requests to the Django application.
 - **`web`**: The Django application service, running both Gunicorn (for WSGI) and Daphne (for ASGI/Channels) servers.
 - **`db`**: The PostgreSQL database for data persistence.
 - **`redis`**: The Redis server, used for caching and as a message broker for Celery.